cultuurnet/udb3-search-docs/age/price.md

 In both methods it is possible to either search by an exact price or by a price range.

-A price parameter is now always treated as EUR.
+Currently a price parameter is always treated as EUR.

 ## Url parameter